datacarpentry/semester-biology/materials/paths-R.md

 * (Posit Cloud) In fact we've already been using them
 * (Posit Cloud) Every time you click on an assignment or click `New Project` this creates a new project

-* Each project is a self-contained unit of work in a single folder/directory
+* Each project is a self-contained unit of work in a folder/directory
-* Treat all locations as relative to that single directory
+* Treat all locations as relative to that directory
 * To do this in regular RStudio we use projects
 * `File` -> `New Project` -> `New Directory` -> `New Project` -> datacarp
 * Or use `Existing Directory` to choose an existing directory